rcarrata/rcarrata.github.io/_posts/2020-10-23-ocp4_shard_same_node.md

 In this example a Openshift 4.5 UPI on top of Openstack is used (same as the previous blog post).

-### Why I can't run two Route Sharding in the same node?
+### Why can't I run two Route Sharding in the same node?

 As we checked in the previous blog post about the [Deep Dive of Openshift 4 Routers in On-Premise Deployments](https://rcarrata.com/openshift/ocp4_upi_routers/) the routers in an installation non-cloud are a bit different.
 That is because the object of Kubernetes [Loadbalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) is not available, and the Openshift Routers are deployed with a Service ClusterIP and with the endpointPublishingStrategy of **HostNetwork: true**.

-This is because HostNetwork allowed the Openshift Router Pods can directly see the network interfaces of the host machine (Openshift Node) where the host is started and exposes the ports of the Routers (HTTP and HTTPS, and metrics port) for Load Balancing for a external physical or virtual LB.
+This is because HostNetwork allowed the Openshift Router Pods can directly see the network interfaces of the host machine (Openshift Node) where the host is started and exposes the ports of the Routers (HTTP and HTTPS, and metrics port) for Load Balancing for an external physical or virtual LB.

 But with by default behaviour of the IngressController and the Openshift Routers you CAN'T have a Route Sharding in the same worker/infra node, because it will overlap the Ports into the Openshift